h2-logo Art Tracks Overview

 Art Papers:

 The art papers call is open-theme, and this year, we have three types in the Art Papers: full papers, short papers and posters.
+The page limits are strict so please ensure that you meet the requirements:

 • Full Papers: max.
-8 pages (incl. references!)
+8 pages (including references!)

 • Short Papers: max.
 4 pages + 1 extra page which contains ONLY references

 • Posters: max.
-2 pages (incl. references!)
+2 pages (including references!)

 Art and Media Galleries: